PRIORITIES

 Veterans and their families can find help and more information about their benefits under the PACT Act at https://www.va.gov/resources/the-pact-act-and-your-va-benefits/

 • I do not have crystal ball and I am not an economist so I will not make predictions that has puzzled even the best economists.
 However, I will tell you the truth that we have never in modern history experienced all the factors that have affected our economy.
 A global pandemic lasting over 2 years killing over a million of our citizens, young and old and leaving others disabled.
 Mostly women having to leave their jobs to care for their children because schools were closed.
 Interruptions to our domestic and global supply chain for goods, services, and oil that persists due to the war between Ukraine and Russia, and the lingering COVID19 virus.
 A Federal Reserve chair the same one appointed by the Trump Administration that did not react quickly enough to his chief responsibilities.
 Not keeping interest rates artificially low when the economy was normal just before the pandemic and not reacting quicker to cool off an overheated economy by raising interest rates as we began to emerge from that first devastating year in the pandemic.
+Corporate greed is another reason.
 They are just some of the reasons that caused inflation to soar, the price of gasoline to rise, and the price of other goods and services to inflate beyond what an average family or people on a fixed income can afford over a sustained period.

 Women’s Health Protection Act of 2021 H.R.
-3755 To protect a person’s ability to determine whether to continue or end a pregnancy, and to protect a health care provider’s ability to provide abortion services.
+3755 to protect a person’s ability to determine whether to continue or end a pregnancy, and to protect a health care provider’s ability to provide abortion services.
 The bill was passed twice by the House and was placed on the Senate Calendar on September 29, 2021 and came up for a vote in the Senate on a motion to proceed on February 28, 2022 but was blocked by the filibuster so it was not debated.
 On May 11, 2022 after an authentic draft opinion on Dobbs v.
 Jackson by the Supreme Court (which ultimately led to the fall of Roe v.
 Wade on 6/24/2022 in almost identical language) was leaked to the press on May 2, 2022 the Senate again took up the motion to proceed with the identical bill S. 4132 Women’s Health Protection Act of 2022 which failed 49 Yea to 51 Nay because they did not have 60 votes to overcome the filibuster and debate.
-As of August 2022, 10 states have a complete ban on abortion from the moment of conception with no exceptions for the life of the mother, rape or incest; 4 states have bans at 6 weeks when most women don’t even know they are pregnant; and 3 states have bans at 15, 18 and 20 weeks.
+I support the 1972 Equal Rights Amendment to the U.S. Constitution re-introduced many times in Congress often to remove the artificial deadline that prevented it from going into effect but most recently in June 2023 by the Senate as S.J.
+RES 39.
+This would immediately go into the Constitution as our 28th Amendment.
+Legal Scholars agree the 1972 ERA would render the abortion debate over (essentially restoring the right to an abortion up until fetal viability) as it would give all genders the right to bodily autonomy.
+As of August 2022, 14 states have a complete ban on abortion from the moment of conception with no exceptions for the life of the mother, rape or incest; 4 states have bans at 6 weeks when most women don’t even they are pregnant; and 3 states have bans at 15, 18 and 20 weeks.
 About 26 of our nation’s 50 states are expected to or have already enacted bans on abortion or other gestational limits on the procedure.
 In some of these states, abortion remains legal for now, except as noted previously, as courts determine whether existing or new bans can take effect.
 In the rest of the states, abortion is legal but may still be restricted, or access may otherwise be limited.
-Since June, there have been numerous real life tragedies, life-threatening incidents with women seeking critical care after a miscarriage and were refused, and a 10-year-old girl a rape victim had to seek reproductive healthcare in another state due to these bans.
-This prompted President Biden to enact Executive Orders and create a task force protecting women’s right to emergency medical care and the unrestricted legal right to travel to other states for care are among some of the protections.
+Since Roe fell, there have been numerous real life tragedies, life-threatening incidents with women seeking critical care after a miscarriage and were refused, and a 10-year-old girl a rape victim had to seek reproductive healthcare in another state due to these bans.
+This prompted President Biden to enact Executive Orders and create a task force protecting women’s right to emergency medical care through EMTALA and the unrestricted legal right to travel to other states for care are among some of the protections.
+Extreme MAGA Republicans challenged the Executive Order for Emergency Medical Care based on Federal Law known as EMTALA in 2023 and the Supreme Court temporarily upheld a lower court’s decision on EMTALA on June 24, 2024 on a technicality that the plaintiffs did not have standing.

 George Floyd Justice in Policing Act of 2021 H.R.
-1280 This bill engrossed in the House on March 3, 2021 and was received by the Senate on March 9, 2021, addresses a wide range of policies and issues regarding policing practices and law enforcement accountability.
+1280 the bill engrossed in the House on March 3, 2021 and was received by the Senate on March 9, 2021, addresses a wide range of policies and issues regarding policing practices and law enforcement accountability.
 It increases accountability for law enforcement misconduct, restricts the use of certain policing practices, enhances transparency and data collection, and establishes best practices and training requirements.
 The Senate never toke up debate or voted on the bill passed by the House in 2021.
 Bipartisan negotiations in the Senate led by Democrat Corrie Booker (N.J.) and Republican Senator Tim Scott (S.C.) on overhauling the nation’s policing practices to stem the killings of Black Americans totally collapsed on September 22, 2021, a stalemate emblematic of a divided Congress and the gulf between the parties over how to address racism in the country.
 Democrats wanted to finalize bipartisan legislation last year after a national outcry over the killings of Floyd in Minneapolis, Breonna Taylor in Louisville and Ahmaud Arbery in Georgia focused national attention on law enforcement’s deteriorating relationship with Black communities and the broader issue of racism in the United States.
 Republicans were not so eager after President Donald Trump ran for reelection in 2020 on a law-and-order platform that focused on White voters, and congressional Republicans continued to portray Democrats as soft on crime.
 Events that have transpired before during and after this bill was first introduced regarding race relations as it relates to law enforcement, public safety, and other important issues facing the nation had also influenced this bill.
 The majority of Americans like myself agree regardless of Party the promise of equal justice for all under the Constitution as established in the Preamble to the Constitution of the United States is something we all want to continue to work towards.
 “We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defense, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America.”